 All of the templates below are 100% free for you to download and use.
 Either click on the image or on the "DOWNLOAD NOW" link to start your download.

-Or do it yourself by reading How to write a CV in South Africa
+If you have some time you should also check out: How to write a CV in South Africa

 Deciding what information to include on your CV is very simple.
 Just remember that you only need to include information that is going to directly contribute to you actually getting called back for an interview.
 Any additional information that you can mention or expand on in the interview is probably not necessary.
 Your CV should not be longer then 1-2 pages, so keep it lean.